 - Sewage systems started backing up after the rain.

-Many of the pipes in Michigan townships’ older sewage systems are simply too small to handle the influx of water after a heavy rain.
-Water simply cannot enter 60 inch pipes in the sewer system and this can cause water to back up into the basements of Michigan homeowners.
+Many of the pipes in Michigan townships’ older sewage systems are simply too small to handle the influx of water after heavy rain.
+Water simply cannot enter 60-inch pipes in the sewer system and this can cause water to back up into the basements of Michigan homeowners.